-One of the things that my discussions with various people about trolling have made me realise is that it is important to remember why you started writing.
+One of the things that my discussions with various people about trolling has made me realise, is that it is important to remember why you started writing.

-I have struggled to name these hill trolls for some reason, so, in the interests of other women and girls in the outdoor community, the ringleaders were retired “family man” Geoff Crowther (FarnotFast), “retired teacher” Chrissie Crowther (ChrissieDixie) (Woofbags) and “homelessness advocacy worker” James Boulter (Backpackingbongos).
+I have struggled to name the people involved for some reason, so, in the interests of other women and girls in the outdoor community, the ringleaders were retired “family man” Geoff Crowther (FarnotFast, geoffcrowther1), “retired teacher” Chrissie Crowther (ChrissieDixie, Woofbags, chrissiepebbles) and “homelessness advocacy worker” James Boulter (Backpackingbongos, bpackingbongos).
 Other names and screenshots available on request.

-Because I need to focus on work after a period of settling in to my new home in Scotland, I will be shifting back to the free wordpress plan, so you may notice some changes from the end of this month when my domain will revert to rucksackrosie.wordpress.com.
+Because I need to focus on work after a period of settling in to my new home in Scotland, I will be shifting back to the free WordPress plan, so you may notice some changes when my domain reverts to rucksackrosie.wordpress.com.
 All being well I hope to continue writing up my long distance walking here in this beautiful country.

 Finally, after months of lockdown walking in and around the city (see Edinburgh Exploits, City Strolls and Leith Loping)) I finally made it back into the hills outwith Edinburgh for the first time since the end of February last year, and what a relief it was!
 My cabin fever had become really severe, and I did often dream of just taking off with my backpack.
 Sense finally prevailed following a nightmare in which I was featured in the tabloid papers as a dangerous miscreant.

 Anyway, I hope you are surviving, and here are some pics of my walk with friends in Midlothian this week – which is a start.